Bitfinex Review

 - No deposit insurance of any kind, unlike Coinbase (FDIC) or Gemini (commercial insurance)

-- Customer support is email-ticket only with response times of 36 hours to 5+ days in my testing
+- Customer support is email-ticket only with reported response times of 36 hours to 5+ days

 - BVI jurisdiction offers minimal regulatory protection compared to Kraken (WY SPDI) or Coinbase (full US)